 - Lack of ankle stability

-To diagnose why you are having trouble balancing, begin by standing on one leg.
+To diagnose and test why you are having trouble balancing, begin by standing on one leg.

 (i.e. your right leg is lifted and you fall to the right)

-In yoga, you will notice this most in poses like airplane.
+This means there is a lack of strength in your outer hips and glutes.
+This is one of the biggest balance issues I’ve seen.
+In yoga, you will notice this most in poses like airplane or warrior 3.
 If you struggle with this pose and drift to one side, your glutes are either weak or not properly engaging.